TanukiMCP/tellurideskihotels.com/src/content/drafts/colorado-springs-to-telluride-drive.md

 This guide breaks down your route options, compares the pros and cons of each path, provides realistic drive times, and shares local strategies from Colorado Springs residents who make this drive regularly.

 **Note:** Drive times and conditions vary significantly by season, weather, and route choice.
 Always check [COtrip.org](https://www.cotrip.org) before departure.
+For winter safety essentials including chain laws and emergency prep, see our [winter driving to Telluride safety guide](/blog/planning-tips/winter-driving-telluride-safety).

 ## Quick Summary: Colorado Springs to Telluride